expo/expo/docs/pages/guides/config-plugins.md

 The iOS Podfile is the config file for CocoaPods, the dependency manager on iOS.
 Think of Podfile like package.json but for iOS.
 The Podfile is a ruby file (application code), which means you **cannot** safely modify it from Expo config plugins, and should opt towards another approach, like Expo Autolinking hooks (citation needed).

-Currently, we do have configuration that interacts with the CocoaPods file though.
+Currently, we do have a configuration that interacts with the CocoaPods file though.

 Podfile configuration is often done with environment variables: